Kitsunro/Sudoku-Solver/README.md

 3. Three rules to solve
 4. Three plus the help of the user

+And of course if the user made an error, it will ask to restart the whole programm

 ---

-The <text file> need to be like this
+The "text file" need to be like this

 **Medium.txt**